WHAT ARE BOARDS AND COMMISSIONS?

 DO I NEED TO BE A RESIDENT OF THE CITY OF SACO TO BE QUALIFIED FOR A BOARD OR COMMISSION POSITION?

 Yes, all citizen participants must be residents of the City of Saco to be considered for appointment by the Mayor.
+For ad hoc committees, the Mayor may consider representatives from our business community depending on the mission/purpose of the committee.
+City staff are also not required to be residents of the city to serve on a board.

 ARE BOARD MEETINGS OPEN TO THE PUBLIC?